robchiarelli/xsmtp/smtp/README.md

 `hybrid.py` is used by the client application to encrypt and decrypt.
 It writes files `enc` for encyrption, `dec` for decryption, `reg` for registering.
 The client can read these files to display to user or send to server.

 ```
+make
 ./client
 ```
+Currently there are some warnings on compilation.
+Please ignore.
 Instructions in binary for how how to run.
+(It currently segfaults after message send, it doesn't affect message transmission.)

 ```
+make smtp
 ./xsmtp
 ```
 Explained below.
+To read encrypted message from server, go to user's mailbox directory, rename the selected message to `enc`, make sure you have sender.pub and key.priv in your directory, and run `python ../../../hybrid.py decrypt sender` where sender is the name of the user that sent the mail.
+The result is stored in a file called `dec`.

 ```
 python register.py
 ```
 (Currently not working)
 user registration server.
 Client sends registration information to it, encrypted with server's public key which is known to all parties.
+The line to send the info to this server is in `register.cpp`, but is currently commented out.

 ```
 ./xpop3
 ```
 Not working regularly.
-Not yet supported by client.
+Not supported by client.

 ## Features